Discover NMC and download 8 FREE tracks from our catalogue.

 Pay an annual subscription fee of just £45!

 This subscription entitles you to every release from NMC in 2015 in download format (MP3/ FLAC).
-The download link for each recording will be delivered to your inbox on the Monday before the release date.
+The download link for each recording will be delivered to your inbox on the day of release.